Tuvalu: Post-World War II – transition to independence

 The formation of the United Nations after World War II resulted in the United Nations Special Committee on Decolonization committing to a process of decolonisation; as a consequence, the British colonies in the Pacific started on a path to self-determination.

 In 1974, the ministerial government was introduced to the Gilbert and Ellice Islands Colony through a change to the Constitution.
 In that year a general election was held, and a referendum was held in 1974 to determine whether the Gilbert Islands and Ellice Islands should each have their own administration.
 As a consequence of the referendum, separation occurred in two stages.
-The Tuvaluan Order 1975, which took effect on 1 October 1975, recognised Tuvalu as a separate British dependency with its own government.
+The Tuvaluan Order 1975, which took effect on 1 October 1975, recognised Tuvalu as a separate Crown Colony with its own government.
 The second stage occurred on 1 January 1976, when separate administrations were created out of the civil service of the Gilbert and Ellice Islands Colony.

 In 1976, Tuvalu adopted the Tuvaluan dollar, whose currency circulates alongside the Australian dollar, which was previously adopted in 1966.

-Elections to the House of Assembly of the British Colony of Tuvalu were held on 27 August 1977, with Toaripi Lauti being appointed Chief Minister in the House of Assembly of the Colony of Tuvalu on 1 October 1977.
+Elections to the House of Assembly of the British Colony of Tuvalu were held on 27 August 1977, with Toaripi Lauti being appointed chief minister in the House of Assembly of the Colony of Tuvalu on 1 October 1977.
 The House of Assembly was dissolved in July 1978, with the government of Toaripi Lauti continuing as a caretaker government until the 1981 elections were held.

+Post-Independence

-Toaripi Lauti became the first Prime Minister on 1 October 1978, when Tuvalu became an independent nation.
+Toaripi Lauti became the first prime minister on 1 October 1978, when Tuvalu became an independent state.
 That date is also celebrated as the country's Independence Day and is a public holiday.
-Tuvalu became fully independent within the Commonwealth on 1 October 1978.

 On 26 October 1982, Queen Elizabeth II made a special royal tour to Tuvalu.

 On 5 September 2000, Tuvalu became the 189th member of the United Nations.

 On 15 November 2022, amidst sea level rises, Tuvalu announced plans as the first country in the world to build a self-digital replica in the metaverse in order to preserve its cultural heritage.

+On 10 November 2023, Tuvalu signed the Falepili Union treaty with Australia.
+In the Tuvaluan language, Falepili describes the traditional values of good neighbourliness, care and mutual respect.
+The Treaty addresses climate change and security, with security threats encompassing major natural disasters, health pandemics and traditional security threats.
+The implementation of the Treaty will involve Australia increasing its contribution to the Tuvalu Trust Fund and the Tuvalu Coastal Adaptation Project.
+Australia will also provide a pathway for 280 citizens of Tuvalu to migrate to Australia each year, to enable climate-related mobility for Tuvaluans.